Muscle cramps and tying up are common in performance horses after exercise. Read on for tips on prevention and treatment.

 If a horse has a tendency to tie-up when fed oats, it is best to reduce the oats by at least half and replace with either steam-rolled barley or polyunsaturated cooking oil.
 One cup of oil contains the same amount of energy as six cups of oats and is particularly useful in very nervy fillies, as they tend to quieten down on oil-based rations.

 When introducing oil, do so in a gradual manner over 7-10 days to allow time for the horse's digestive system to adjust to the higher fat diet.
-When oil is added to the ration as a source of energy, a dose of 1,000 IU vitamin E and 500 ug of selenium per day (e.g. 1 scoop of WHITE-E® with SELENIUM) should be fed to ensure proper metabolism and protection of the polyunsaturated oil in the diet.
+When oil is added to the ration as a source of energy, a dose of 1,000 IU vitamin E per day (e.g. 1 scoop of WHITE-E®) should be fed to ensure proper metabolism and protection of the polyunsaturated oil in the diet.

 Another important dietary factor is the daily provision of an electrolyte replacer, such as 1 scoop of HUMIDIMIX, morning and night.
 The addition of 1 tablespoon of Epsom Salts, morning and night, increasing in a stepwise manner over 4-7 days up to a maximum of 2 tablespoonfuls morning and night, appears to be of use in some horses that sweat heavily.
 Doing so tends to reduce their stride length and impulsion in the hind leg and back muscles as if "tying-up" during exercise.